NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 OK button is on nav panel, called BX. (due to the nav. panel is really from the AJ)

 OUT
-- TI:     Show flight time on TI
+- TI:     Show flight time on TI.
 - TILS:   Shows current TILS frequency on display.
 - CL/DA:  Show date/time on display.
 Cycle with OK.
 - FUEL:   Show extra fuel warning setting in percent on display.